Croatia criticizes NATO after crash of Russian-made drone

 “This could have fallen on the nuclear power plant in Hungary.
 Obviously there was no good reaction and other countries did not react well.
 Now we have a test from which we have to learn and react much better,” he said.

-He said that only an air crash investigation can determine who launched the drone — the Russians or the Ukrainians — after the object is pulled out of a large crater created after impact.
+He said that only an investigation can determine who launched the drone — the Russians or the Ukrainians — after the aircraft is pulled out of a large crater created after impact.

 Both Russia and Ukraine have denied they launched the drone.